Computing - currently being updated September 2021

 can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 are responsible, competent, confident and creative users of information and communication technology.

 Fantastic guides which are constantly added and revised -

-Online Safety - full day workshops - January 2020
+Online Safety - child workshops

 The Infants have created animations!